F4b1n0u/ArrowFight/README.md

 ArrowFight
 ==========

-tiny web game where player fight which bow
+tiny web game where 2 teams ( green and blue ) fight which bow and arrow

+controls:
-press 'a' to start the game
+	press 'enter' to start the game

+	green team:
-press 'right' to walk on the right press 'left' to walk on the left press 'space' to jump
+		press 'up', 'left', 'down', 'right' to aim or walk press 'p' to jump

-press 'x' to draw the bow
+		press 'x' to draw the bow, realese it to throw an arrow

+	red team:
+			press 'z', 'q', 's', 'd' to aim or walk press 'r' to jump
-realese 'x' to throw an arrow
+			press 'f' to draw the bow, realese it to throw an arrow

-during the draw, use arrows to aim